 Atik only maintain the software and drivers that we provide for Windows.
 Linux and MacOS are supported by 3rd part developers including TheSkyX by Software Bisque

 , Nebulosity by Stark Labs

 .
 Please check their specifications for compatibility.
 We do have experience of helping OEM customers develop for other platforms.

 My images are coming out completely black, what could be the cause?

-Ironically it may be the camera is receiving too much light.
+Ironically, it's likely that the camera is receiving too much light.
 If the sensor is saturated while imaging during the day or while pointed at the moon the software may be displaying the image as all black.
-Its worth checking the pixel values to see if these are all zero i.e. really black, or 65000 which corresponds to a saturated image.
+You can check the pixel values to see if they really are all zero (actually black) or 65000 which will confirm you have a saturated image.

 How do I contact technical support?